rcarroll901/simple-airflow-criminal-justice-etl/README.md

 (which will be passed to the `output_path` argument in `task` automatically by our Operator), we gain both atomicity and idempotency automatically.
-For more details on how this was implemented, please see the PowerPoint linked above which goes into the source code and also draws a side-by-side comparison of the hardcoded way of implementing these concepts
+For more details on how this was implemented, please see the PowerPoint linked above which goes into the source code and also draws a side-by-side comparison of the hardcoded way of implementing these concepts.

-Important Notes:
+#### Important Notes:
 * Directories must always include an ending `/` or `\` (depending on operatin system) to designate that it is not just a file without an extension.
 * When a task is skipped, it is not highlighted as Pink in Airflow's UI.
 It is still considered a